Strange case of 2 kids who vanished in Idaho takes grim turn

 Meanwhile, JJ’s grandparents, Larry and Kay Woodcock of Louisiana, were growing increasingly worried about the kids.
 They said once-regular phone calls with JJ had grown infrequent and then stopped altogether.
 They said Lori Daybell wouldn’t tell them why the boy was always unavailable.

-Tylee was last seen in September headed into Yellowstone National Park with her mom and other family for a day trip, and JJ was last seen by school officials several days later.
+Tylee was last seen in early September headed into Yellowstone National Park with her mom and other family for a day trip, and JJ was last seen by school officials later that month.

 The Woodcocks asked Rexburg police to check on the kids.
 When officers stopped by to question Lori Daybell, they said she and Chad Daybell lied about the children’s whereabouts.
 When investigators returned the next day to follow up, the Daybells were gone.

-The couple had moved to Hawaii, and the investigation pushed forward in Idaho, Arizona and Utah, where Tammy Daybell was buried.
-Eventually, a judge ordered Lori Daybell to prove the children were safe by bringing them to officials.
+While the couple slipped away to Hawaii, the investigation pushed forward in Idaho, Arizona and Utah.
+Eventually, they were found in the islands, and a judge ordered Lori Daybell to bring the children to officials to prove they were safe.
 She refused and was charged with child abandonment and other crimes, then extradited to Idaho.

-In the weeks since, the Idaho attorney general’s office took over the investigation into Tammy Daybell’s death, while Lori Daybell has tried and failed to get her bond lowered.
+In the weeks since, the Idaho attorney general’s office took over the investigation into Tammy Daybell’s death and children’s bodies were found on Chad Daybell’s property.

-And Tylee’s and JJ’s relatives are still waiting for answers.
+Though relatives say those remains are Tylee and JJ, they are still waiting for answers.
 They watched JJ’s birthday arrive in late May.

 “Our feelings of extreme anguish and despondency were prevelant throught the period approaching JJ’s 8th birthday,” Kay Woodcock wrote in a Facebook post.
 “Our Rexburg family hosted a poignant vigil on Monday 5/25 in honor of our little man … We are comforted knowing their commitment is as strong as ours.”